 - Founding Director, Metropolitan Policy Center

 Dr. Hyra strongly believes in public service.
 He has served as board chair of the Alexandria Redevelopment and Housing Authority, as an Alexandria Planning Commissioner, and as an Obama appointee on the U.S. Small Business Administration’s Council on Underserved Communities.
 He was also a U.S. Congressional candidate in Northern Virginia in 2014.
+He currently serves as the chair-elect of the American Sociological Association’s Community and Urban Sociology Section and on the Advocacy Advisory Council of the United Planning Organization in Washington, DC.
 He received his B.A. from Colgate University and his Ph.D. from the University of Chicago.

 Area of Expertise

 Gentrification, urban renewal, neighborhood change, inner city, metropolitan politics